 In examining the JRA's effect on sentencing practices, some options continue to be used more often than others.
 The most frequently used provision remains the habitual felon status offense.
 While the existence of the habitual felon status offense predates the JRA, the proportional sentencing established by the JRA has led to an increase in habitual felon convictions and entries to prison.
-Since December 2011, habitual felon entries to prison have increased 50%.
+Since December 2011, habitual felon entries to prison have increased 41%; however, the number of habitual felon prison entries has decreased the past two years.
+While this decrease is likely in part related to diminished prison entries resulting from the number of inmates awaiting transfer from county jails to prison (i.e., jail backlog), conviction data indicate a 7% decrease in habitual felon convictions from FY 2018 to FY 2019.
 The Commission will continue to monitor this trend in light of the potential impact on the prison population.

-Conversely, the habitual breaking and entering status offense created by the JRA has not been as widely used, with only 136 entries to prison for the offense in CY 2018, though it was an increase of 6% from 128 prison entries in CY 2017.
-Habitual breaking and entering, designed as an enhanced sentencing option to deter repeat property offenders, merits further examination due to its continued limited use.
+Conversely, the habitual breaking and entering status offense created by the JRA has not been as widely used.
+In CY 2019, there were 130 entries to prison for the offense, a decrease of 4% from 136 prison entries in CY 2018.
+Habitual breaking and entering, designed as an enhanced sentencing option to deter repeat property offenders, may merit further examination due to its continued limited use.
 It may be that the possibility of being convicted as a habitual breaking and entering felon has played a larger role at the plea negotiation phase, which would not be reflected in available data on convictions and sentences imposed or prison entries.